-Through a series of workshops and museum visits, our team of Hopi scholars and archaeologists will assess connections between ancient maize and modern Pueblo varieties, and determine criteria that specimens must meet to be viable for future analyses.
-After filling data gaps on maize collections in Colorado museums, the team will develop a research design for a large-scale, multi-method analysis of ancient maize.
+Through a series of workshops and museum visits, our team of Hopi scholars and archaeologists assessed the connections between ancient maize and modern Pueblo varieties, and determined the criteria that specimens must meet to be viable for future analyses.
+After filling data gaps on maize collections in Colorado museums, the team developed a research design for a large-scale, multi-method analysis of ancient maize.

-This project is being paid for by a History Colorado — State Historical Fund grant and by generous donations to the Research Institute.
+This project was paid for by a History Colorado State Historical Fund grant and by generous donations to the Research Institute at Crow Canyon.